Wednesday, October 23, 2024

 My pursuit of all this feels so late-in-the-game and so incomplete.
 It is also not a subject that makes for good conversation with most people.
 It is difficult to effectively articulate and it is very easily misunderstood.
 In my experience, organized religion just doesn't adequately address union with Christ in their typical Sunday offerings.
 But then who could blame them.
 To preach 'come die to self and follow the mystical Christ' is hardly a message that mass markets well!

 Regardless, I am now fully convinced that my early sense of being destined for something special couldn't have been more true.
 Granted, not in the worldly ways I often found myself looking for it.
-But now, as the ballgame of life moves toward it's conclusion, I am convinced that the promise of eternal life with the Creator of the universe is my reality.
+But now, as the ballgame of life moves toward its conclusion, I am convinced that the promise of eternal life with the Creator of the universe is my reality.
 I was created in God's image and what is the most true thing about me is my identity in Christ.
 Although death for me will be the end of my earthly sojourn, it will be the return of Santiago to the very source of my life.
 To fully step up and into what Father has prepared for me is nothing if not SPECIAL!

 Thursday, May 30, 2024